Join them & register for a no-cost kidney health class in your neighborhood. Find a Class Near Me »

 However, foods that contain antioxidants can help neutralize free radicals and protect the body.
 Many of the foods that protect against oxidation are included in the kidney diet and make excellent choices for dialysis patients or people with chronic kidney disease (CKD).
 Eating healthy foods, working with a renal dietitian and following a renal diet made up of kidney-friendly foods is important for people with kidney disease because they experience more inflammation and have a higher risk for cardiovascular disease.

-To include red bell peppers in the kidney diet, eat them raw with dip as a snack or appetizer, or mix them into tuna or chicken salad and serve on crackers or bread.
+Eat red bell peppers raw with dip as a snack or appetizer, or mix them into tuna or chicken salad.
 You can also roast peppers and use them as a topping on sandwiches or lettuce salads, chop them for an omelet, add them to kabobs on the grill or stuff peppers with ground turkey or beef and bake them for a main dish.

 High in vitamin K, vitamin C and fiber, cabbage is also a good source of vitamin B6 and folic acid.
 Low in potassium and low in cost, it’s an affordable addition to the kidney diet.

 Raw cabbage makes a great addition to the dialysis diet as coleslaw or topping for fish tacos.
 You can steam, microwave or boil it, add butter or cream cheese plus pepper or caraway seeds and serve it as a side dish.
 Cabbage Rolls Made with Turkey are a great appetizer, and if you’re feeling fancy, you can stuff a cabbage with ground meat and bake it for a flavorful meal bursting with nutrients.